Clare-Joyce/CDS_Project/README.md

     report.ipynb : The report created from the benchmarking process which has a comprehensive details about the functionality and performance of the bloom filter.

     word_generator.py : The python function to generate randon words of given count to test the functionality of bloom filter.

+    test_bloom_filter.py : The python test script which contains sample test cases to test the basic functionality of bloom filter.

     jobscript.py : A job script with comments to automate the execution of tasks in high performance coputing (HPC).

 ## Tests

+The basic operation of the Bloom filter implementation was initially tested using `pytest' before starting with the benchmarking.
+This is ensure that the code is correct and that all operations does function as intended.

+## Benchmarking

 To test the implementation performance of the bloom filters with two types of large dataset a set of random words and DNA sequences are generated with functions.